sitraka-/decolonial-futures/design-and-outer-space.md

 <section data-background-image="assets/imgs/sa_1.jpg" data-state=sa2>
  <style>.sa2 header:after { content: "Apollo-Soyuz Test Project, 1975 — Commemorative Plaque"; }</style>
   <aside class="notes">
-    - This the commemorative plaque, shaped like the APAS Airlock.
+    - This is the commemorative plaque of the event, shaped like the APAS Airlock.
 APAS stands for Androgynous Peripheral Attach System.
-Beyond the symbolic image of two superpowers able to collaborate together for the greater good of sicence despite the Cold War, both made the conscious decision to get rid of the male and female parts in their docking system, to prevent diplomatic penetration which could be seen as a sign of submission or weakness. <br><br>
+Beyond the symbolic image of two superpowers able to collaborate together for the greater good of sicence despite the Cold War, both made the considered decision to get rid of the male and female parts in their docking system, a preemptive adjustment to avoid diplomatic penetration which could be seen as a sign of submission or weakness. <br><br>
     - Deeper social norms and logics directly influenced the technical design, showing that even seemingly neutral engineering decisions are deeply intertwined with social and political forces.
   </aside>
 </section>